Istria (Istra) Wine Region

 Winemaking Philosophy

-Modern Istrian winemaking emphasizes vineyard expression over manipulation, with clean, technically precise cellars and moderate alcohol levels.
-There's an increasing focus on organic and sustainable practices.
+Modern Istrian winemaking puts vineyard expression ahead of cellar manipulation, with clean, technically precise cellars and moderate alcohol.
+Organic and sustainable practices are increasingly the norm.

-Istria has been a leader in Croatia's orange wine movement, particularly in northern subregions.
+Istria has been a leader in Croatia's orange wine movement, particularly in the northern subregions.

 Key Producers